 Back when I was working on my PhD thesis (published in 2004), I noticed that a couple of people in my interview data used the English word please in the requests they made in Finnish.
-Why would people use the English word please when they spoke Finnish?
-A few years later, this question led to a pursuit to try and find out exactly why and how a word like please (or pliis, as it is written in Finnish) gets used in other languages.
-You might say this opened up a whole new world of research and research collaboration for me, for example my involvement with the Global Anglicisms Database Network.
+This raised a really interesting question: Why would people use the English word please in Finnish?
+This question eventually led me to research the use of the word pliis in Finnish, as well as other pragmatic borrowings from English into Finnish.
+This line of research has become a major component of my overall academic profile, inspiring many students to work on similar topics and prompting my involvement in various research networks.

 In 2017, I co-edited a special issue for Journal of Pragmatics with Kristy Beers Fägersten of Södertörns Högskola.
-The volume, titled Linguistic and pragmatic outcomes of contact with English, contained articles on various European languages in contact with English, focusing on issues such as attitudes, grammatical adaption, and social and pragmatic meanings.
+The volume, titled Linguistic and Pragmatic Outcomes of Contact with English, contains articles on various European languages in contact with English, focusing on issues such as attitudes, grammatical adaption, and social and pragmatic meanings.
 The introduction to this special issue is available open access; click here.